Review: the Holiday Inn Southend Airport hotel

 Links on Head for Points may pay us an affiliate commission.
 A list of partners is here.

-This is my review of the Holiday Inn Southend which should really be called the Holiday Inn Southend Airport since it is at the airport!
+This is my review of the Holiday Inn Southend hotel which should really be called the Holiday Inn Southend Airport since it is at the airport.

 After attending the launch party for the Stobart Jet Centre next door, it seemed crazy to head all the way back to West London just to head back into the City the next morning.
 The fairly new Holiday Inn Southend was offering a £64 rate including breakfast so, with some Accelerate promotion targets to tick off, I thought I would check it out.

 Holiday Inn Southend (click here for the website) is a modern hotel and very well located for the airport.

 Whilst it is not directly connected to the terminal, it couldn’t be much closer.
 The walk from Southend Airport railway station is around 4 minutes and from the terminal around 3 minutes.
 The walk is not covered but there are no roads to cross until you reach the mini-roundabout outside the front door and the pavement is very wide and in good condition.

 Some money has clearly been spent on the exterior design of the hotel:

 The car park was busy but that seemed to be due to the ‘room and parking’ airport packages being heavily advertised by the door.
 The lobby itself was deserted and apart from the receptionist I didn’t see a single person between the front door and my room.
 I was also totally alone when I had breakfast the next morning.

 Check in was pleasant but my Ambassador Spire Elite status was fundamentally ignored.
 There was no acknowledgement of my status – despite the fact that I have no proof that I wasn’t the only guest in the entire hotel, as I never saw anyone else – and no upgrade despite the lack of guests.